ZayMMM/javascript-obfuscator/README.md

 # javascript-obfuscator
-This project demonstrates how to use the JavaScript Obfuscator library to obfuscate JavaScript code in a Node.js application.
+This project demonstrates how to use the JavaScript Obfuscator library to obfuscate JavaScript code in Node.js/Express.js application.

 ## Overview
 JavaScript obfuscation is the process of converting readable JavaScript code into a less readable version to protect it from reverse engineering and unauthorized use.
 The JavaScript Obfuscator library provides tools and options to obfuscate JavaScript code effectively.